accept-project/accept-post-edit/README.md

 Overview
 ========

-The data Edition API allows you to edit Web content on the fly, what happens with the change can later be retrieved.
+The data Edition API allows to edit Web content on the fly, what happens with the change can later be retrieved.
+All editions are being recorded in the background and can be automatically brought live by any underlying system: with a proper pipeline workflow in place.

 ##High level features: